-and change or remove the "-i", "--inplace [EXTENSION]"
+and change or remove the "-i", "--inplace [EXTENSION]" option for something else than i:

-Now, the -i will still match, but the other option "-F", "--irs [OCTAL]"
+Now, the -i will still match, but the other option "-F", "--irs [OCTAL]"!

 In a more complete stack this resulted in a hard to find error.
 Also, to fix this (and raise the required error) you need to check the ARGV directly which renders optparse a bit less useful.